 What Are Car Lease Requirements?

-Whereas if you have good credit and $300 a month to spend on the lease and insurance, you may be able to lease a better quality car for that money since not as much will be going to interest payments.
+If, on the other hand, you have good credit and $300 a month to spend on the lease and insurance, you may be able to lease a better quality car.
+Here’s why: Not as much money will be going to interest payments.
 (It’s always a good idea to weigh the pros and cons of leasing vs. buying a car before pulling the trigger on either financial decision.)

-When you’re thinking about do you need good credit to lease a car, the answer is yes, having good credit may make it easier to lease a car because a leasing company may not see you as financially risky as they might as an individual who has bad credit.
-Not all leasing companies will approve a car lease for someone who has bad credit.
+• When you’re wondering, “Do you need good credit to lease a car,” the answer is typically yes.
+Having good credit may make it easier to lease a car because a leasing company may not see you as financially risky as someone who has poor credit.
+Not all leasing companies will necessarily approve a car lease for someone who has a low credit score.

 Leasing With a Credit Score Above 680

-The credit score to lease a car and get favorable rates is one that’s considered a “prime” or “good” credit score.
+The credit score to lease a car and get favorable rates is one that’s considered a “prime” or “good” credit score, meaning between 670 and 739, or higher.
 Having good credit typically makes it more justifiable for lenders to approve you for the lease because it’s less of a risk to them.